ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/01_sessions/03_tilings/README.md

 Use the Motion Design Plugin to create a repetitive structure.
 It doesn't need to be a tiling in its formal sense but also shouldn't be too chaotic, e.g. with noisy particles.

 The Plugin is fairly well covered in the [official documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/motion-design-in-unreal-engine), with the chapter about [Cloners and Effectors](https://dev.epicgames.com/documentation/en-us/unreal-engine/motion-design-cloners-and-effectors-in-unreal-engine) being the most relevant.
-There are also various YouTube tutorials, e.g. [Unreal Engine 5.5 Motion Design Tutorial: Animators & Shockwave Effector | RedefineFX](https://www.youtube.com/watch?v=KdR1Fjsc8Bo), [Unreal Engine Motion Design ~ Using Multiple Cloners and Effectors](https://www.youtube.com/watch?v=wfbEAfzhTDQ).
+There are also various YouTube tutorials, e.g. [Unreal Engine 5.5 Motion Design Tutorial: Animators & Shockwave Effector, RedefineFX](https://www.youtube.com/watch?v=KdR1Fjsc8Bo), [Unreal Engine Motion Design ~ Using Multiple Cloners and Effectors](https://www.youtube.com/watch?v=wfbEAfzhTDQ).

 *Note:* I am having issues with performance and crashes with the plugin.
 If the plugin doesn't run at all on your computer, please let me know, and we find a solution.